The following professionals lent their expertise to this article:

 • Certification Review Prep

-Pursuing any career training is a big decision.
-As you explore online medical assistant programs in Tennessee, it is normal to have questions about everything from the application process to program costs to your career prospects, and more.
+As you explore online medical assistant programs in Tennessee, you probably have questions about everything from the application process to program costs to your career prospects.
 We’ve addressed some of the most common concerns among prospective medical assistant students below to help you feel confident as you take this next step.

 Do online medical assistant programs in Tennessee have prerequisites?